muchumi/payexpress-fastapi/README.md

 🌍 Deployment

-You can deploy FastPay on:
+You can deploy Payexpress on:

 AWS (EC2, ECS, or Lambda)